 Built For Business

 The city of Chickasha itself is home to just over 16,000 people, but serves a much larger trade area (see image at right, click to expand).
 People from up to 30 miles away drive to Chickasha on a regular basis to shop at retailers that may not serve their area, and avoid the traffic of the OKC metro area.
-This trade area has a population of over 89,000, and includes but is not limited to:
+This trade area has a population of over 89,000.
+See the full breakdown and methodology of our trade area calculation.

 Large Labor Market